edwardchoh/zmqbus-node/README.md

 # zmqbus

-   Peer to peer messaging bus, minimal setup with failover and pub/sub functionality.
+   Peer to peer messaging bus, zero setup with failover and pub/sub functionality.

    zmqbus is a distributed messaging bus and event emitter built with ZeroMQ.
 And it's open source.